mylesmmurphy/gr-homework/README.md

 1. Launch Docker.
 2. Run `npm run db:up`.
 This will pull and start both databases locally on Docker.
 3. Copy `sample.env` into a `.env` and enter the proper credentials.
-4. Run `npm run start` to generate a report.
+4. Run `npm run start` to generate reports.
+5. Reports are saved in the `reports` folder.
+Reports are saved as a CSV with the IDs of the impacted records.

 ## Testing
 1. Run `npm test`